rojia20/python-site/docs/numpy/numpy_array.md

 ```

 #### 6.4 Array vs. Array (completely different shape)
-- calculation between arrays with completely different shape: not capable
+- Calculation between arrays with completely different shape: not capable

 #### 6.5 More Examples
 1. Arrays (shapes) that are capable for calculation: